Loginistaken/Wiz-Dimensional-wings-for-runner/Lite V-3 (non-electric)”.md

 “Wiz-Dimensional's lite V-3”

-Here the term "lite" was used to define a less complex, more affordable shoe.
+The term "lite" was used to define a less complex, more affordable shoe.

 Goal: a non-electrical, lightweight (≤680 g / shoe) performance shoe that uses a carbon spring plate for push-off and a transparent, highly puncture-resistant silicone gel pod (visible perimeter) that contains more